 Because of the nature of the Employer's operation, it is recognized that employee scheduling requirements and assignments must be determined by the Employer based upon the nature of each event and related considerations.
+A day is the twenty-four (24) hour period beginning at 12:01 a.m. each day and ending at 12:00 midnight.
 Eight (8) hours per day shall constitute the normal work day.
-The work week shall consist of Thursday 12:01 a.m. through Wednesday midnight with two (2) consecutive days off.
+The workweek shall include two (2) consecutive days off.

 All employees shall be compensated at the rate of time and one-half for all authorized work performed in excess of eight (8) hours in any workday, or forty (40) hours in any workweek.
+For full-time employees working a four day workweek, overtime will be provided for all authorized work performed in excess of ten (10) hours in any workday or forty (40) hours in any workweek.
 Overtime compensation shall be in the form of overtime pay at the rate of one and one-half hours for each overtime hour worked.
-If an employee works six (6) consecutive days crossing the regular work week overtime pay will be given for every hour worked over forty (40); however at no time shall an employee's wages exceed time and one half (1.5x) as a result of this provision.
+If an employee is authorized to work six (6) or more consecutive days, crossing into the following regular workweek, overtime pay will be given for all time worked over forty (40) hours until a day off is provided.
+At no time shall an employee's wages exceed time and one half (1.5x) as a result of these provisions.